-Over 93% of married women in Ethiopia who reported a desire to limit future births were using either short-term contraceptive methods or no method at all.3 Injectables, which have a high rate of discontinuation due to side effects, represent two-thirds of the contraceptives used by this population.
+Over 77% of married women who reported a desire to limit future births in Malawi were using either short-term contraceptive methods or no method at all.3 Though roughly a fifth of these women are already using permanent methods, nearly all are female sterilization - a more invasive sterilization procedure than vasectomy.
+Injectables, which have a high rate of discontinuation due to side effects, represent over 40% of the contraceptives used by this population.
 Vasectomy offers a lifetime of contraceptive protection without fear of side effects.
-Contraceptive Use among Married Women (15-49) who want to Limit Future Births in Ethiopia 3
+Contraceptive Use among Married Women (15-49) who want to Limit Future Births in Malawi3